 Anthony Andronico understands Quincy.
 A lifelong resident of Quincy, he has family in every neighborhood throughout the city and is a graduate of Quincy Public Schools.
 After High School, Anthony attended Emmanuel College where he studied Political Science and Economics.

-His personal experience with our schools, his family's deep roots in the city that stretch over five generations, and his experience with the functions of government make Anthony uniquely positioned to move Quincy forward.
+His personal experience with our schools, his family's deep roots in the city, and his experience with the functions of government make Anthony uniquely positioned to move Quincy forward.
 Anthony has a deep commitment to his role as a Quincy School Committee Member and is always looking for comments, questions, and concerns about our system so that we can improve.